 Catalysed offers a modular set of services for schools to help them make effective use of digital technologies for teaching and learning.
 Broadly following the ADDIE model , a proven, rigorous technique that aims to build effective training and performance support, the objective is to create sustainable change that matches both a school's and individual teacher's needs.
 All five services are underpinned by educational research, and can be used separately or in combinations, depending on a school's needs.

 Catalysed's overall approach is driven by the APT methodology , where APT is shorthand for the Alignment of Pedagogy and Technology.
-This methodology was developed through extensive educational research in both secondary and higher education contexts by the founder of Catalysed, Dr Richard Osborne.
-It is designed to align the needs of teachers and learners with the affordance of digital technologies within a specific educational context.
+This methodology was developed through extensive educational research in both secondary and higher education by the founder of Catalysed Ltd, Dr Richard Osborne.
+The APT methodology uses principles from ecological psychology to help teachers reflect on their current pedagogic practice, revealing the affordance of digital technologies in their individual contexts.

 Whole school analysis of technological pedagogical readiness

 Group workshops to design professional development action plans

 Group workshops to develop expertise in specific digital technologies